You are here

 You must have effective quality assurance programmes covering:

-- Infection prevention (decontamination) and control: complying with HTM01-05 (Decontamination in primary care dental practices) shows you have valid quality assurance systems in place.
-As a minimum, audit decontamination processes every six months, with an appropriate review dependent on audit outcomes.
-You could use the Department of Health dental toolkit.
+• Infection prevention (decontamination) and control: complying with HTM01-05 (Decontamination in primary care dental practices) shows you have valid quality assurance systems in place.
+As a minimum, audit decontamination processes every 6 months, with an appropriate review dependent on audit outcomes.
+You could use the Department of Health dental toolkit

-- X-rays: both IRR17 and IR(ME)R 2017 place a legal responsibility on practices to establish and maintain audits for dental radiology.
-There is an example audit in section 9.2.1 of 'selection criteria for dental radiography' (Faculty of General Dental Practice (FGGDP) standards in dentistry).
+• X-rays: both IRR17 and IR(ME)R 2017 place a legal responsibility on practices to establish and maintain audits for dental radiology.
+There are details of how to carry out the audit under section 5.4.2 of “Guidance Notes for Dental Practitioners on the Safe Use of X-ray Equipment” endorsed by the College of General Dentistry (CGDent).

 Desirable (should do) audits or improvement projects: